siferati/intellwheels_nav/README.md

 ## Setup

-Install the [Code Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and import this repository into a container.
+Install the [Code Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and *clone this repository in container volume.*

 **This is only supported for Nvidia GPUs.** If you are using an AMD or Intel GPU you need to edit `.devcontainer/devcontainer.json` to fit your needs - [this](http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration) is a good place to start.

-If you are just looking for a Dockerfile, you can find it inside the `.devcontainer` folder.
+If you are just looking for a Dockerfile, you can find one inside the `.devcontainer` folder.

 ## Usage